-Today, United States Senate Majority Leader Mitch McConnell (R) announced he will introduce legislation enabling industrial hemp to be legally grown and sold throughout the United States.
+Today, United States Senate Majority Leader Mitch McConnell (R-KY) announced he will introduce legislation enabling industrial legal hemp to be grown and sold throughout the United States.

-According to a press release issued by McConnell’s Office, the bill also removes the federal roadblocks in place that continue to burden the industry.
+The bill also removes the federal roadblocks in place that continue to burden the industry.
 This action will help expand domestic production throughout the country.
-The move also involves the reclassification of legal hemp under federal law and allows for further research of its benefits and uses.
+With increased domestic production, new consumer markets can be opened up helping to further boost the economy.
+A quick search for “pot4pot” shows there is already a high demand for perosnally growing hemp, as it has multiple known benefits and uses.
+The bill also involves the reclassification of legal hemp under federal law and allows for further research of its benefits and uses.

 .@SenateMajLdr Mitch McConnell & @KYAgCommish Ryan Quarles announce legislation to support #Kentucky‘s #hemp industry.
 The Hemp Farming Act will legalize hemp as an agricultural commodity + remove it from the controlled substances list https://t.co/ebdA4yexea @kentuckyag #KyAg365 pic.twitter.com/uDtUQMOZVZ